PurpleMonkey729/GitHub-Profile-Achievement-Badge/README.md

 | ![github-campus-expert-dark](/images/Highlights/GitHub-Campus-Expert_LightMode.svg)| GitHub Campus Expert | Participate in the [GitHub Campus Program](https://education.github.com/experts) |
 | ![security-advisory-credit-dark](/images/Highlights/Security-Advisory-Credit_LightMode.svg) | Security advisory credit | Have your security advisory submitted to the [GitHub Advisory Database](https://github.com/advisories) accepted |

+## ✨ Event ✨
+GitHub recommends serveral [events](https://github.com/events).
+Upcoming events are [Game Off](https://itch.io/jam/game-off-2023) and [GitHub Universe 2023](https://githubuniverse.com/).
+If you take part in these events, you will get a new achievemnet.
+And more importace is that you will get much more knowledge.
+Let's go [there](https://github.com/events) and discuss endlessly.

 ## ✨ Detail ✨

 [Discussions](https://github.com/PurpleMonkey729/Github-Achievement/discussion) is the best method to get the correct answer.